Structural optimization problem

 Optimization as an engineering tool

 I have learned about optimization during my master’s degree studies.
 I was extremely fascinated by how mimicking the behavior of flocking animals can be used to solve engineering problems.
-It was very rewarding that we were tasked to code manually our own particle swarm optimizer.
+It was very rewarding that we were tasked to manually code our own particle swarm optimizer.

-\[\begin{aligned} \text{Find} \: & x^{\ast} \: \text{that} \\ \min_{x} \quad & f(x) \\ \text{subject to} \quad & g_i(x) \le 0, \quad i = 1,\dots,m \\ & h_j(x) = 0, \quad j = 1,\dots,p \end{aligned}\]The goal is to find the best design or optimal design $x^{\ast}$ that will minimized the objective function $f(\cdot)$ and satisfy the constraint functions, $g_i(\cdot)$ and $h_j(\cdot)$.
-This is a standard constrained optimization problem.
-In structural optimization, the objective function to minimize is often the construction or material costs of the building while the constraints are related to deformation or stress thresholds.
-The requirements (geometric, deformation and strength) set by building codes are usually the constraints used in structural optimization.
+The primary goal is to find the best design or optimal design $x^{\ast}$ that will minimize the objective function $f(\cdot)$ and satisfy the constraint functions, $g_i(\cdot)$ and $h_j(\cdot)$.
+This is a standard constrained OP.
+In structural optimization, the common objective function to be minimized is the construction or material costs of the building while the constraints are often related to achieveng deformation or stress threshold requirements.
+The standards (geometric, deformation and strength) set by building codes are usually the constraints used in structural optimization.

 Solution to the OP stated above are extensively described in [1] and [2].
 The primary hurdle in using optimization in engineering design would be the computational cost, that is, either evaluating the objective function or the constraint functions.
-For example, if the design you are doing requires performing a nonlinear analysis then doing the iterative nature of optimization solutions can be prohibitive.
+For example, if the design you are doing requires performing a nonlinear structural analysis then doing the iterative nature of optimization solutions can be prohibitive.

-\[\begin{aligned} \sigma_1 & = \frac{\sqrt{2} A_1 + A_2 }{\sqrt{2}A_1^2 + 2A_1 A_2} P \\ \sigma_2 & = \frac{1 }{\sqrt{2}A_2 + A_1 } P \\ \sigma_3 & = \frac{A_2 }{\sqrt{2}A_1^2 + 2A_1 A_2} P \end{aligned}\]As a structural designer, one has to balance safety and economy.
-For a given force $P$, you should decide what are the values of the cross sections $A_1, A_2, A_3$ of each truss member subject to some minimum allowable thresholds on the stresses developed to each member.
-For example, if an allowable stress threshold, $\bar{\sigma} = 20 : \text{MPa}$ can be set.
-The same with the load force $P$ and threshold $\bar{\sigma}$, these values are normally set by some building code or technical guideline.
-The objective is to minimize the cost of the structure which is usually proportional to the volume of the materials ($\text{Volume}: = (2\sqrt{2}A_1 + A_2) \times L$) to be used in the construction.
-Thus, the optimization problem can be stated as
+As a structural designer, one has to balance safety and economy.
+For a given force $P$, the engineer should decide what are the values of the cross sections $A_1, A_2, A_3$ of each truss member subject to a minimum allowable stresses.
+For example, an allowable stress threshold, $\bar{\sigma} = 20 \: \text{MPa}$ can be set.
+The same with the threshold $\bar{\sigma}$, the load force $P$ or load demand is normally set by building codes.
+The objective is to minimize the cost of the structure which is proportional to the volume of the construction materials ($\text{Volume}\: = (2\sqrt{2}A_1 + A_2) \times L$).
+Thus, the structural optimization problem can be stated as

-\[\begin{aligned} \min_{x} \quad & f(x) = (2\sqrt{2}A_1 + A_2) \times L \\ \text{subject to} \quad & \sigma_1 = \frac{\sqrt{2} A_1 + A_2 }{\sqrt{2}A_1^2 + 2A_1 A_2} P \le 20 \: \text{MPa} \\ & \sigma_2 = \frac{1 }{\sqrt{2}A_2 + A_1 } P \le 20 \: \text{MPa} \\ & \sigma_3 = \frac{A_2 }{\sqrt{2}A_1^2 + 2A_1 A_2} P \le 20 \: \text{MPa} \\ \end{aligned}\]where $x = [A_1,A_2 ]$.
-In this example, it is shown how a structural engineering problem is viewed in an optimization framework.
-Since there are a lot of available tools to solve optimization problems, the problem above can easily be solved.
+\[\begin{aligned} \min_{x} \quad & f(x) = (2\sqrt{2}A_1 + A_2) \times L \\ \text{subject to} \quad & \sigma_1 = \frac{\sqrt{2} A_1 + A_2 }{\sqrt{2}A_1^2 + 2A_1 A_2} P \le 20 \: \text{MPa} \\ & \sigma_2 = \frac{1 }{\sqrt{2}A_2 + A_1 } P \le 20 \: \text{MPa} \\ & \sigma_3 = \frac{A_2 }{\sqrt{2}A_1^2 + 2A_1 A_2} P \le 20 \: \text{MPa} \\ \end{aligned}\]

 Reference

-- Nocedal, J., & Wright, S. J. (2006).
+1. Nocedal, J., & Wright, S. J. (2006).
 Numerical optimization (2nd ed).
 Springer.

-- Martins, J. R. R. A., & Ning, A. (2022).
+2. Martins, J. R. R. A., & Ning, A. (2022).
 Engineering design optimization.
 Cambridge University Press. https://doi.org/10.1017/9781108980647

-- Ray, T., & Saini, P. (2001).
+3. Ray, T., & Saini, P. (2001).
 Engineering design optimization using a swarm with an intelligent information sharing among individuals.
 Engineering Optimization, 33(6), 735–748. https://doi.org/10.1080/03052150108940941